 - generous handful of chopped parsley

-Heat olive oil and butter in a skillet.
-Add garlic, pepper flakes, and sauté 2-3 minutes.
+- Heat olive oil and butter in a skillet over medium heat.
+Add garlic, pepper flakes, and sauté 1 to 2 minutes, until golden.